alesiakarch/RenderingPRMan/README.md

 # RenderingPRMan
 A repository for filed used in my Rendering with Renderman project

-For my project I want to render either my JBL speaker or my backlit letterboard with the latin proverb.
-Depends on what is easier to model.
+For my project I want to render a D20 and possibly make a whole dice set.

+Run from source

+To compile: oslc ../shaders/osl/myshader.osl -o ../shaders/oso/myshader.oso

 ### Resourses